 Each year, Bricks By The Bay selects a theme for the convention.
 This is a word or phrase that serves as inspiration for the attendees building models to display at the convention, as well as the graphic arts and activities at the event.

 We encourage all attendees to build models commemorating our theme, and we’re excited to see what everyone will bring.
 Get your imagination going and plan something really awesome!

 The themes for previous Bricks By The Bay conventions were:

-The Event Kit is a tradition borrowed from other LEGO conventions (sometimes variously called the Commemorative Model or another similar term).
+The Event Kit is a tradition borrowed from other LEGO conventions.
 It’s a custom-made LEGO set, complete with instructions, that you build.
 The model is designed by one or more of our core volunteers, and the design typically includes some custom printed parts.

 The 2017 convention’s theme was California Dreamin’, which is a tribute to Bricks By The Bay’s home state.
 The event kit was a California map, highlighting historical and significan parts of our state.
 Designed by Erez Morag.

 The 2016 theme was “Seven.”
 The model was a secret agent style sports car designed by Tim Inman that included custom printed license plates with “BBTB007.”